ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM2.md

 ## **7. Get support from IBM Blue Box operations regarding cloud images**

-When there is a need to get support from IBM Blue Box operations regarding a specific cloud image, it will help if the **buildID** of the image can be provided.
+When you need to get support from IBM Blue Box operations regarding a specific cloud image, it will help if the **buildID** of the image can be provided.
 Please get the `buildID` of the image as follows, and then create a support ticket with IBM Blue Box operations and mention the `buildID`.

 * **From the image file name:**
     e.g. `ubuntu-guest-image-14.04-20160301-x86_64.qcow2`